faantam/pulse-docker/README.md

 Please see the [official Eth Docker documentation](https://eth-docker.net).

-For a quick testnet start, you can install docker-ce:
+For a quick testnet start with Ubuntu, you can install docker-ce:

 ```bash
 sudo apt-get update